Removal of Part Lot Control

 Registration--Applicant pays registration fee to Legal Services.--

--Legal Services registers by-law on title.--1 day
+-Legal Services registers the by-law on title.--1 day